corda/corda-docs-portal/content/en/platform/corda/4.4/enterprise/notary/hsm-support.md

 When the private keys are stored in a HSM, only the certificates are stored in the keystore file.

 The associated certificates for the distributed notary identity and node certificate authority are issued by the Identity Manager on the network.
-See the [Corda OS documentation](https://docs.corda.net/docs/corda-os/index.html) for more information.
+See the [Corda OS documentation](../../../../../../en/platform/corda/4.4/open-source/_index.md) for more information.
 The legal identity certificate is issued by the node certificate authority.

 The worker specific legal identity key pair is used for P2P messaging, whereas the single distributed notary identity key pair is used by all the notary workers of the CFT notary cluster to sign valid transactions.
 During operation, each notary worker will access the HSM and use the distributed notary key when processing notarisation requests.

 For information on which HSMs are supported by Corda Enterprise, see the [platform support matrix](../platform-support-matrix.md).
-Please read the section below for setup instructions and [configuration details](../node/operating/cryptoservice-configuration.md/).
+Please read the section below for setup instructions and [configuration details](../../../../../../en/platform/corda/4.4/enterprise/node/operating/cryptoservice-configuration.md).

 ## Detailed instructions to deploy to Azure Key Vault

 These instructions assume that a single Azure Key Vault is being used across all notary workers.

-Add the following entries to your workers node.conf files, replacing the placeholders with the relevant/chosen values:
+Add the following entries to your worker's node.conf files, replacing the placeholders with the relevant/chosen values:

 ```sh
 cryptoServiceName: "AZURE_KEY_VAULT"